grafana/alloy/docs/sources/reference/components/otelcol/otelcol.processor.interval.md

 {{< docs/shared lookup="stability/experimental.md" source="alloy" version="<ALLOY_VERSION>" >}}

 `otelcol.processor.interval` aggregates metrics and periodically forwards the latest values to the next component in the pipeline.
 The processor supports aggregating the following metric types:

-* Monotonically increasing, cumulative sums
+- Monotonically increasing, cumulative sums
-* Monotonically increasing, cumulative histograms
+- Monotonically increasing, cumulative histograms
-* Monotonically increasing, cumulative exponential histograms
+- Monotonically increasing, cumulative exponential histograms
+- Gauges
+- Summaries

-The following metric types will *not* be aggregated and will instead be passed, unchanged, to the next component in the pipeline:
+The following metric types will _not_ be aggregated and will instead be passed, unchanged, to the next component in the pipeline:

-* All delta metrics
+- All delta metrics
-* Non-monotonically increasing sums
+- Non-monotonically increasing sums

-* Gauges
-* Summaries
+{{< admonition type="note" >}}
+Aggregating data over an interval is an inherently "lossy" process.
+For monotonically increasing, cumulative sums, histograms, and exponential histograms, you "lose" precision, but you don't lose overall data.
+But for non-monotonically increasing sums, gauges, and summaries, aggregation represents actual data loss.
+IE you could "lose" that a value increased and then decreased back to the original value.
+In most cases, this data "loss" is ok.
+However, if you would rather these values be passed through, and _not_ aggregated, you can set that in the configuration.
+{{< /admonition >}}

 {{< admonition type="warning" >}}
 After exporting, any internal state is cleared.
 If no new metrics come in, the next interval will export nothing.